 The SelfWork Podcast

-I'm Dr. Margaret, a psychologist for 30 years, TEDx speaker, and the author of Perfectly Hidden Depression.
+I'm Dr. Margaret, a psychologist for over 30 years, TEDx speaker, and the author of Perfectly Hidden Depression.
 I created The SelfWork Podcast in 2016 to explain mental health treatment and to give you the chance to consider therapy without thinking it's weird or that it somehow suggests you can't fix your own problems.
-My team is very honored that eight years later, SelfWork has earned nearly 5 million downloads!
-Each episode features the popular listener question.
-You’ll also hear “You Get the Gist” segments - a five minute run-down of a current topic - as well as interviews with outstanding guests, authors, and experts, adding to the wide diversity of topics listeners so appreciate.
-Regularly rated as one of the top mental health/depression podcasts out there, I keep it short and casual - and I'd love to hear from you.
+My team is very honored that nine years later, SelfWork has earned nearly 5 million downloads!
+Each episode features the popular listener question as well as interviews with outstanding guests, authors, and experts, adding to the wide diversity of topics listeners so appreciate.
+Regularly rated as one of the top mental health/depression podcasts out there (ranked as a top .5% internationally) I keep it short, casual, and focused on "what you can do about it."
+I'd love to hear from you.
 Please join me.

 Episodes